wunderwuzzi23/blog/content/posts/zero-trust.md

 **The network is hostile** and that is something security experts agree upon and keep highlighting.

 **Zero Trust** is typically used to refer to the fact that the network infrastructure cannot be trusted.
-However, remote management endpoints are constantly **permanentely** exposed to untrusted networks, especially corporate devices  are often exposed to quite hostile networks (such as laptops and phones).
+However, remote management endpoints (and others also) are constantly **permanently** exposed to untrusted networks.
+Especially corporate devices (such as laptops and phones) are often exposed to quite hostile networks.

 >To this day, malware, adversaries and red teams move through environments via remotely exposed endpoints, most of them time actually using dedicated management endpoints.

-In your company the IT department likely permanently enabled SSH (or WinRM on Windows) on your laptop, so that they can connect and assert administrative privileges on your (and other employee's) machines whenever the need arises.
+In your company the IT department might be permanently enabled SSH (or WinRM on Windows) on your laptop, so that they can connect and assert administrative privileges on your (and other employee's) machines whenever the need arises.

 ## Why is this bad?